-A.3 ε -nearest neighboring looks for neighbors within the radius ε for each data point

-Another approach of neighboring: here, the neighborhood detection does not use a fixed number k of neighbors but a radius ε , which is the reason for the name epsilon-nearest neighboring.
-Points are neighbors if they are at most ε apart from each other.
+A.3 ε -nearest neighboring looks for neighbors within the radius ε for each data point fixed number k of neighbors but a radius ε , tages.
+In this respect it is useful to have which is the reason for the name epsilonnearest neighboring.
+Points are neigbors if they are at most ε apart from each other.
 Here, the storage and computational effort is obviously very high, which is a disadvantage.